xitop/edzed/docs/events.rst

 These are the most common events and are defined with an *on_output* argument.
 :ref:`Output events` are covered in the next section.

-Several sequential blocks included in the ``edzed`` libraty can generate events also on certain internal state changes.
+Several sequential blocks included in the ``edzed`` library can generate events also on certain internal state changes.

 By convention all parameters instructing a block to send events in certain